GSA/piv-guides/Template-2.md

 This template tells you:

-  1. How to create a new file.
+  1. How to create a new file (i.e., Page).
-  3. A basic outline for a guide.
+  2. An example outline for a guide.
-  4. A Markdown template and how to use it.
+  3. A Markdown template (i.e., style sheet) and how to use it.
-  5. Some resources on writing (plain language, etc.) and style.
+  4. Some resources for additional information about writing and style (plain language, etc.).

 # Create a New File to Start Your Guide